1. I already bought a pregnancy test from Wal-Mart. Why do I need to come in and be tested with you?

-Sira does not currently offer STD testing and treatment.
-We do provide information about STDs so you can make informed decisions about your sexual health.
+Sira offers STI testing for chlamydia and gonorrhea.
+We also provide information about other STIs so you can make informed decisions about your sexual health.

 If you’ve been sexually intimate orally, anally or vaginally, you may have put yourself at risk for an STD.
 It’s really that simple.